Updated: March 25, 2020

 The rationale behind these avoiding powers is that all creditors similarly situated should be treated the same.
 Once the trustee collects all of your money or property and liquidates (converts to cash) the property, the trustee can redistribute the funds equally among similarly situated creditors and in accordance with the disbursement schedule set out in the bankruptcy law.

-(To learn more about avoidable preferences, see Pre-Bankruptcy Payments to Creditors: Can the Trustee Get the Money Back?)
+To learn more about avoidable preferences, see Payments Made to Creditors Before Bankruptcy: Can the Trustee Get the Money Back?

 While the trustee is granted these strong-arm powers under the bankruptcy law, the recovery of the transfers is not automatic.
 The trustee must demand the return of the money or property, but the creditor has no legal obligation to return the funds until the trustee obtains a judgment from the court.
 A creditor may use this time period to do its own investigation and perhaps work out a settlement of less than the full amount with the trustee.
 Here’s how this works.

 In the first step of the process, the trustee will look for any avoidable transfers by reviewing your bankruptcy schedules and statements, along with any bankruptcy documents you are required to provide before the 341 meeting of creditors.

 Depending on the circumstances, the trustee may ask you questions about transactions that took place before you filed for bankruptcy, at the 341 (or creditors) meeting.
 Creditors meetings are usually attended by multiple bankruptcy filers.
 The trustee will have only a few minutes to conduct the initial inquiry before he or she will need to move on to the next case so, if there are suspect transfers, you can expect a follow-up.